AlaskaAirlines/auro-formkit/components/input/docs/partials/api.md

 Use the `type="number"` attribute for a numeric style input and invoke a numeric virtual keyboard on handheld devices.

+This `number` input type should only be used for incremental numeric values, meaning values with decimals will be considered invalid.
+The `number` input type is not appropriate for values that happen to only consist of but aren't strictly speaking a number, such as postal codes in many countries or credit card numbers.
+See [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number) for more information.

 <div class="exampleWrapper exampleWrapper--flex">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/number.html) -->
   <!-- AURO-GENERATED-CONTENT:END -->